aarons-archive/life-bot/README.md

 ## Usage:

 To use the bot, invite it and then type `l-help` for a list of commands.
+You can use `l-prefix add "YOUR PREFIX HERE"` to add a new prefix.

 ## Features: